Total English - Elementary - Unit 10 - Reference

 to reserve a specific thing such as a seat, ticket, hotel room, etc.

-having a clear and immediate connection between two things or individuals, without any intervening intermediary or agent
+having a clear and immediate connection between two things or people, without any intermediaries

 the most luxurious seats on a plane, ship, or train